-Because of the way MSMQ API has been designed i.e. polling receive that throws an exception when timeout is reached the receive algorithm is more complex than for other polling-driven transports (such as SQLServer).
+Because of how the MSMQ API has been designed, i.e. polling receive that throws an exception when MSMQ timeout is reached, the receive algorithm is more complex than other polling-driven transports (such as SQLServer).

 PeekCompleted event and calling the

 BeginPeek method.
-When a message arrives the event is raised by the MSMQ client API.
-The handler for this event starts a new receiving task and waits till this new task has completed its
+When a message arrives, the event is raised by the MSMQ client API.
+The handler for this event starts a new receiving task and waits until this new task has completed its

 BeginPeek again to wait for more messages.

 MSMQ Transport supports the following Transport Transaction Modes:

 - Transport transaction - Send atomic with receive

 In this mode, the ambient transaction is started before receiving the message.
 The transaction encompasses all stages of processing including user data access and saga data access.

 MSMQ does not support Snapshot isolation level.
 Snapshot isolation level is suitable only when persistence is required.
 This isolation level can be applied only on the persister if the transport and persistence do not share the same transaction.
 Lower the transport transaction mode to at least Sends atomic with receive, use WrapHandlersInATransactionScope, and pass